alienchow/alienchow.github.io/content/post/ai_takeaways_mar_2026/index.md

 >
 > Given the enormous amount of heterogeneous workloads and tooling in a large organisation, demanding every single team to deploy an autoinstrumented OTel Collector is every SRE's political nightmare.
 Some teams might use Stackdriver, some might use Cloudwatch.
 On-premise deployments may already be using Splunk, Dynatrace, LGTM stack, Clickstack or something else.
 Some teams might still be SSH-ing into VMs to look at /var/log with no understanding of metrics or traces.
 During incidents, the Incident Commander would have to rely entirely on the word of engineers within each team to figure out which rollout is causing the outage, and humans lie.
 Ideally, the SRE organisation would work out a multi-year deal with the CIO to enforce unification of telemetry, but this very rarely happens.
 >
-> A common solution would be to carry out an uphill push to onboard tenants to a central observability platform that would take so long that the platform tools became obsolete before 20% of the organisation was onboarded.
-The obstacles are always workflow habits (dashboards and monitors), data migration, data classification access policies and pure inertia, and trying to sort this out team by team makes it incredibly tedious.
+> A common solution would be to carry out a Sisyphean push to onboard tenants to a central observability platform while negotiating requirements team by team.
+By the time 20% of the fleet is onboarded, the platform tooling is already obsolete.
+The obstacles are always workflow habits (dashboards and monitors), data migration, data classification, access policies, and pure inertia.
+Trying to sort this out team by team makes it incredibly MxN tedious.
 The only method that I have seen work out is to have the C-suite, either the CIO or CFO, mandate the data unification by a hard deadline.
-But I have never observed this done outside of Google, and even with this mandate, the Google P2020 team still met with so much resistance along the way.
+But I have never observed this done outside of Grab and Google.
+Even with this mandate, the Google P2020 team still met with so much resistance along the way.

 ---